top of page

 • Course Details

-Course Length: 90 guided learning hours Total Qualification Time: 196 hours Minimum Age: 19 years Course Cost (2024 fees): £1200 (fees will incrementally increase every academic year) CPCAB Registration Fee (2024 fees): £189 (fees will incrementally increase every academic year) Total Fee (2024): £1389 (fees will incrementally increase every academic year) Attendance Requirements: 90% minimum (equates to missing just 10 hours of the course.
+Course Length: 90 guided learning hours Total Qualification Time: 196 hours Minimum Age: 19 years Course Cost (Academic Year 2024-25): £1200 (fees will incrementally increase every academic year) CPCAB Registration Fee (Academic Year 2024-25): £189 (fees will incrementally increase every academic year) Total Fee (Academic Year 2024-25): £1389 (fees will incrementally increase every academic year) Attendance Requirements: 90% minimum (equates to missing just 10 hours of the course.
 Please consider this when booking holidays) Personal Therapy Requirement: Each student must complete a minimum of 6 hours of personal therapy (at their own cost) with a qualified counsellor who is a member of a professional counselling body.
 While students can select their own counsellor, our tutors are available to offer guidance if needed.

 • Day of course